Barbell Shrug: Benefits, Form & Alternate

 4. Go full range.
 Only move the shoulders and keep the rest of the body steady.

-5. Adding a pause at the top of the movement can help to strengthen the mind muscles.
+5. A pause at the top of the movement can help strengthen the mind muscles.

 6. Try to raise the weight as high as possible without causing too much momentum or excessive jerking or bouncing of the weight.